Minnesota Probate | Making Distributions to Minor Heirs

 Joseph M. Flanders and Flanders Law Firm LLC have years of experience dealing with estate issues and transfer to minors.
 The process can be very confusing and people are often grieving for a loved-one who has just died.
 Mr. Flanders is a compassionate advocate for people in need and he wants to help them.
 For a free initial consultation, please call the firm at 612-424-0398.

-One thought on “Minnesota Probate | Making Distributions to Minor Heirs
+2 thoughts on “Minnesota Probate | Making Distributions to Minor Heirs

 Comments are closed.